mpaldridge/mpaldridge.github.io/_posts/2022-08-05-long-new-yorker.md

 **[The Power Broker](https://www.newyorker.com/magazine/1974/08/12/the-power-broker-iii-how-things-get-done) by Robert A. Caro** (1974, four parts, 79k words).
 On the New York urban planner Robert Moses.
 Excerpt from the [book of the same title](https://en.wikipedia.org/wiki/The_Power_Broker).

-**[The Megamachine](https://www.newyorker.com/magazine/1970/10/10/reflections-i-the-megamachine) by Lewis Mumford** (1970, four parts, 84k words) by Lewis Mumford.
+**[The Megamachine](https://www.newyorker.com/magazine/1970/10/10/reflections-i-the-megamachine) by Lewis Mumford** (1970, four parts, 84k words).
 Essay on science and technological process.
 Excerpt from the book ["The Myth of the Machine: The Pentagon of Power"](https://en.wikipedia.org/wiki/The_Myth_of_the_Machine#Volume_II,_The_Pentagon_of_Power).

 ## Pre-1970

 *Before 1970,* The New Yorker *didn't have a a proper Table of Contents, which means finding long articles quickly is prohibitively difficult.
 I did happen to come across the following long articles, but I make absolutely no claims of completeness for this list.*

-**[In Cold Blood: I—The Last to See Them Alice](https://www.newyorker.com/magazine/1965/09/25/in-cold-blood-the-last-to-see-them-alive), [II—Persons Unknown](https://www.newyorker.com/magazine/1965/10/02/in-cold-blood-persons-unknown), [III—Answers](https://www.newyorker.com/magazine/1965/10/09/in-cold-blood-answers-iii), and [IV—the Corner](https://www.newyorker.com/magazine/1965/10/16/in-cold-blood-the-corner) by Truman Capote** (1965, four parts, 110k words).
+**[In Cold Blood: I—The Last to See Them Alive](https://www.newyorker.com/magazine/1965/09/25/in-cold-blood-the-last-to-see-them-alive), [II—Persons Unknown](https://www.newyorker.com/magazine/1965/10/02/in-cold-blood-persons-unknown), [III—Answers](https://www.newyorker.com/magazine/1965/10/09/in-cold-blood-answers-iii), and [IV—the Corner](https://www.newyorker.com/magazine/1965/10/16/in-cold-blood-the-corner) by Truman Capote** (1965, four parts, 110k words).
 On the murder of a family in rural Kansas.
 [Book of the same title.](https://en.wikipedia.org/wiki/In_Cold_Blood)

 **[Eichmann in Jerusalem—I](https://www.newyorker.com/magazine/1963/02/16/eichmann-in-jerusalem-i), [II](https://www.newyorker.com/magazine/a-reporter-at-large/02/23/eichmann-in-jerusalem-ii), [III](https://www.newyorker.com/magazine/1963/03/02/iii-eichmann-in-jerusalem), [IV](https://www.newyorker.com/magazine/1963/03/09/eichmann-in-jerusalem-iv), and [V](https://www.newyorker.com/magazine/1963/03/16/eichmann-in-jerusalem-v) by Hannah Arendt** (1963, five parts, 86k words).
 On the trial, in Israel, of the Nazi Adolf Eichmann.
 [Book of the same title.](https://en.wikipedia.org/wiki/Eichmann_in_Jerusalem)